 Is confusion a side effect of Opdivo?

-Confusion on its own wasn’t reported as a side effect of Opdivo in clinical studies.
-But confusion can be a symptom of immune system reactions, which are a rare side effect of Opdivo.
+No, confusion on its own wasn’t a reported side effect of Opdivo in clinical trials.
+However confusion can be a symptom of an immune system reaction, which is a rare side effect of Opdivo.

 With these reactions, your immune system attacks your organs by mistake.
 Some of these reactions can cause confusion and symptoms, including: